 - A recent original marriage or divorce certificate (if available)

 - Original proof of deregistration if you are coming from the Caribbean Netherlands

 Documents from certain countries must be legalised or have an apostille.
-You can find more information on the website of the Rijksoverheid (in Dutch).
+You can find more information on the website of the Dutch government.